Interstate Highway System: Effects on transport of goods

+Urban decline and displacement of racial minorities

 The Interstate Highway System has been criticized for contributing to the decline of some cities that were divided by Interstates, and for displacing minority neighborhoods in urban centers.
 Between 1957 and 1977, the Interstate System alone displaced over 475,000 households and one million people across the country.
 Highways have also been criticized for increasing racial segregation by creating physical barriers between neighborhoods, and for overall reductions in available housing and population in neighborhoods affected by highway construction.

 Other critics have blamed the Interstate Highway System for the decline of public transportation in the United States since the 1950s, which minorities and low-income residents are three to six times more likely to use.
 Previous highways, such as US 66, were also bypassed by the new Interstate system, turning countless rural communities along the way into ghost towns.
 The Interstate System has also contributed to continued resistance against new public transportation.

 The Interstate Highway System had a negative impact on minority groups, especially in urban areas.
 Even though the government used eminent domain to obtain land for the Interstates, it was still economical to build where land was cheapest.
 This cheap land was often located in predominately minority areas.
 Not only were minority neighborhoods destroyed, but in some cities the Interstates were used to divide white and minority neighborhoods.
 These practices were common in cities both in the North and South, including Nashville, Miami, Chicago, Detroit, and many other cities.
 The division and destruction of neighborhoods led to the limitation of employment and other opportunities, which deteriorated the economic fabric of neighborhoods.

+Health impacts

 Neighborhoods bordering Interstates have a much higher level of particulate air pollution and are more likely to be chosen for polluting industrial facilities.
+An ABC News analysis in 2023 of data from the Environmental Protection Agency and the Centers for Disease Control and Prevention found that neighborhoods within one mile of interstate highways had asthma rates 8% higher than the national average, and the lifetime cancer risk in neighborhoods closest to interstate highways was 3 times higher than in neighborhoods furthest away.
+The elevated disease rates were attributed to exposure to benzene, formaldehyde, and hydrocarbons associated with vehicle fuel.